 What Can You Do with Data Analytics?

 The field of data analytics has many real-world applications across industries and professions.
 At the core of the data analytics process is the goal of using data to make better decisions.
-Companies rely on the data's insights to make more informed business decisions, which can help their organization grow, increase revenue, or better serve employees and customers.
+Companies rely on insights from the data to make more informed business decisions, which can help their organization grow, increase revenue, or better serve employees and customers.

 Another widespread use of data analytics is to improve customer service.
-When data is analyzed, it reveals important insights about customers, which makes it possible to offer them more personalized service.
+When data is analyzed, it reveals important insights about customers, which enables providing them with more personalized service.
 Data can provide information on how customers prefer to communicate, what interests they have, what concerns they hold, and what products they look at most often.
-In addition, having data stored in a central location allows an organization’s customer service team to be on the same page as their marketing and sales teams.
+In addition, having data stored in a central location helps an organization’s customer service team stay aligned with their marketing and sales teams.

 Live Online Data Analytics Training

-Noble’s Data Analytics Foundations provides introductory-level instruction in data analytics.
-In addition, Noble offers a Data Analytics Certificate, a rigorous course that covers analytics skills like Excel, Tableau, SQL, and Python and that prepares participants to be Data Analysts or Business Analysts.
-If you are interested in beginner-friendly data analytics classes, Skillspire provides Intro to Data Analytics, and Clarausway currently has Data Analytics With IT Fundamentals available as well.
+Noble’s Data Analytics Foundations is a course that provides introductory-level instruction in data analytics.
+In addition, Noble offers a Data Analytics Certificate, a rigorous course that covers analytics skills like Excel, Tableau, SQL, and Python, which prepares participants to be Data Analysts or Business Analysts.
+If you are interested in beginner-friendly data analytics classes, Skillspire offers Intro to Data Analytics, and Clarausway currently offers Data Analytics with IT Fundamentals as well.
 In addition, data analytics bootcamps are offered by educational providers like General Assembly, NYIM Training, and NYC Career Centers for those seeking a more intensive course of study.

 On-Demand Data Analytics Classes

 On-demand training is also available if you want to study data analytics but aren’t completely ready to commit to a class that meets at regularly scheduled intervals.
-Unlike in-person and live online courses, these classes are typically pre-recorded, which means that they can be completed on your own time.
-Many asynchronous data analytics classes are available for those new to this field and those with prior data experience interested in improving their skills.
-These courses range in cost from free to platform subscriptions to several thousands of dollars.
+Unlike in-person and live online courses, these classes are typically pre-recorded, which means they can be completed on your own time.
+Many asynchronous data analytics classes are available for those new to this field or those with prior data experience looking to improve their skills.
+These courses range in cost from free to platform subscriptions to several thousand dollars.

-Although on-demand data analytics classes are a good learning option for those seeking a basic overview of this field, some learners may find it challenging to study more advanced concepts in this format since no instructor can answer questions.
-This kind of learning requires that students are self-motivated and self-directed in their studies.
-In addition, another challenge of asynchronous study is deciding which data analytics class is best for you since there are so many options available.
-Noble Desktop has a current listing of some of the best on-demand data analytics classes available from reputable providers to help you choose which learning best meets your learning needs and goals.
+Although on-demand data analytics classes are a good learning option for those seeking a basic overview of this field, some learners may find it challenging to study more advanced concepts in this format since there is no instructor available to answer questions.
+This kind of learning requires that students be self-motivated and self-directed in their studies.
+In addition, another challenge of asynchronous study is deciding which data analytics class is best for you because of the many available options.
+Noble Desktop has a current listing of some of the best on-demand data analytics classes available from reputable providers to help you choose which learning best meets your needs and goals.

 Free Intro Courses & Tutorials

 In addition, other top providers also offer classes in data analytics.
-Udemy currently has free tutorials and classes in data analytics available on topics like Intro to Data Analysis for Government, Learn Data Analysis Using Pandas and Python, and Introduction to Data Analysis: From Zero to Hero.
+Udemy currently has free tutorials and classes in data analytics covering topics such as Intro to Data Analysis for Government, Learn Data Analysis Using Pandas and Python, and Introduction to Data Analysis: From Zero to Hero.
 Additionally, Coursera provides several free classes in the field of data science.
-They offer classes like Introduction to Embedded Machine Learning, Practical Time Series Analysis, and Foundations in Data Science: K Means Clustering in Data Science.
+They offer classes like Introduction to Embedded Machine Learning, Practical Time Series Analysis, and Foundations in Data Science: K-Means Clustering in Data Science.

 Read more about free data analytics videos and online tutorials.